fatrixienicolieopetina/java-ee-notes/README.md

    - **Enterprise Java Beans** gives a set of API, mostly annotation-driven that helps to make development of business easier.
 Goal is to help encapsulate the business level or the logic of the application in a well-defined way, i.e. it EJBs house the business the logic

      - **Features of EJB**
-           - **Declarative Metadata** = simply declare to use the metadata to declare the intention
+            1. **Declarative Metadata** = simply declare to use the metadata to declare the intention<br/>
-           - **Configuration by Exception** = convention over configuration.
-The developer does not need to configure anything id the sensible defaults suit the needs.
+            2. **Configuration by Exception** = convention over configuration.
+The developer does not need to configure anything id the sensible defaults suit the needs. <br/>
-           - **Dependency Management** = Dependencies are automatically managed directly and transparently managed in business EJB components.
-EJB platform, in collaborain with the CDI API takes care of all the dependencies of the business components.
+            3. **Dependency Management** = Dependencies are automatically managed directly and transparently managed in business EJB components.
+EJB platform, in collaborain with the CDI API takes care of all the dependencies of the business components.<br/>
-           - **Lifecycle Management** = EJB lifecycle is managed by the container, and there are clearly defined lifecycle with hooks at strategic points that app developers can easily customize if needed.
+            4. **Lifecycle Management** = EJB lifecycle is managed by the container, and there are clearly defined lifecycle with hooks at strategic points that app developers can easily customize if needed.<br/>
-           - **Scalability** = containers are designed for scalability from the ground up.
+            5. **Scalability** = containers are designed for scalability from the ground up.<br/>
-           - **Transactionality** = Can declaratively manage transaction from business components.
+            6. **Transactionality** = Can declaratively manage transaction from business components.<br/>
-           - **Security** = all is needed is to declaratively mark security boundaries to be enforced and the container will take care of it
+            7. **Security** = all is needed is to declaratively mark security boundaries to be enforced and the container will take care of it
-           - **Portability**
+            8. **Portability** <br/>

      - **Architecture of EJB**
-             - **EJB Component Model** = comprises of the various session beans that is used, i.e. stateless, stateful, singleton and message-driven beans.
+             1. **EJB Component Model** = comprises of the various session beans that is used, i.e. stateless, stateful, singleton and message-driven beans. <br/>
-             - **Stateless Session Bean (Stateless EJB)** = a component that sets out to complete a given task within the lifetime of a single method.
+             2. **Stateless Session Bean (Stateless EJB)** = a component that sets out to complete a given task within the lifetime of a single method.
 Use _@Stateless_ annotation.
 It does not keep state.
 Every single method is isolated to do a single task.
 Analogous to request scoped beans in CDI.
 The beans are put in a pool, where the container will pick from if there is a request to inject the stateless bean.
-A transaction is created by default
+A transaction is created by default <br/>
-             - **Stateful Session Bean (Stateful EJB)** = uses_ @Stateful_ annotation.
+             3. **Stateful Session Bean (Stateful EJB)** = uses _@Stateful_ annotation.
 It is a component that keeps state.
 Stateful EJBS usually implement serializable because the container might need to serialize them.
 Since they contain states, the container cannot discard the beans.
-The bean keeps the state of the collaboration between the client and the server across invocations.
+The bean keeps the state of the collaboration between the client and the server across invocations.<br/>
-             - **Singleton Beans** = one instance available across the application so this can be used to manage shared data.
+             4. **Singleton Beans** = one instance available across the application so this can be used to manage shared data.
 The instance last for the entire lifetime of the whole application.
 Uses _@Singleton_ annotation. _@Startup_ annotation means that the singleton is eagerly created.
-By default, only when the first instance is requested is the singleton created.
+By default, only when the first instance is requested is the singleton created.<br/>

      - **EJB Component Model (Lifecycle)** = for stateless and singleton _@PostConstruct_ and _@PreDestroy_ are the only lifecycle.
 Stateful EJB has two additional constructs, _@PrePassivate_ which is called before the bean is put to sleep or hibernated and _@PostActivate_ which is called when the bean is activated from passivation.
      - **Message Driven Beans** = beans used for messaging similar to publish-subscribe kind of system.